-The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
-Yet the difficulties are endless, trying to adapt to the Mesembs’ own adaptability and to follow their growth habits in your particular conditions.
+The basics of care are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
+Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and to follow their growth habits in your particular conditions.

-Mesembs require a loam-based compost with the addition of extra drainage material such as horticultural grit or perlite.
+These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
-Most will survive temperatures down to freezing point.
-There are some Mesembs which begin to grow in the autumn as the temperature drops and the days get shorter.
+Most will survive temperatures down to the freezing point.
+Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.

 Learn more at How to Grow and Care for Mesembs.